t-crest/patmos-llvm/test/Patmos/singlepath/README.md

 Contains single-source `llvm-lit` test programs.
 These programs are intended as the basic tests of single-path code, each testing a specific case of code generation.
+For each test case, `some-test.ll`, after the test is run, the generated files can be found in the folder `some-test`.